-A wet sprinkler system is the most prevalent and cost-effective of the four types of fire sprinkler system technologies.
+A wet fire sprinkler system is the most prevalent and cost-effective of the four types of fire sprinkler system technologies.
 Continually charged with water, these systems are designed to discharge at a fixed temperature which extinguishes and controls the spread of fire.
-Wet sprinkler systems are indicated for climate-controlled buildings; the technology is reliable and time-tested for its efficacy and relative low cost.
+Wet fire sprinkler systems are indicated for climate-controlled buildings; the technology is reliable and time-tested for its efficacy and relatively low cost.

 Dry Sprinklers Systems